-- 1. Sales to government bodies; charitable, religious, and educational organizations; or nonprofit corporations organized to provide recreation to persons 55 or older. - 2.
+- 1. Sales to government bodies; charitable, religious, and educational organizations; and nonprofit corporations organized to provide recreation to persons 55 or older. - 2.
 Isolated or occasional sales by persons other than retailers. - 3.
-Occasional dinners of charitable, religious, or educational organizations.

-- 4. Sales of property to interstate carriers for hire for use as rolling stock (trucks or trailers) in interstate commerce, or to lessors under leases of at least 1 year executed or in effect at the time of purchase to interstate carriers for hire for use as rolling stock in interstate commerce.
+Occasional dinners of charitable, religious, or educational organizations. - 4.
+Sales of property to interstate carriers for hire for use as rolling stock (trucks or trailers) in interstate commerce, or to lessors under leases of at least 1 year executed or in effect at the time of purchase to interstate carriers for hire for use as rolling stock in interstate commerce.
 To qualify, over half of the vehicle's total trips must be to transport people or property in movement that is part of an interstate trip, and the vehicle (unless a trailer) must have a gross weight rating over 16,000 lbs. - 5.
 Sales of fuel consumed or used in ships, barges, or vessels used primarily to transport persons or property on a river bordering Illinois, if the fuel is delivered while the ship, barge, or vessel is on that river. - 6.
-Sales of petroleum products if federal law prohibits the seller from charging tax. - 7.
-Sales of personal property to a nonprofit Illinois county fair association for fair use. - 8.
-Sales of personal property by a teacher-sponsored student organization affiliated with a school. - 9.
-Sales of machinery and equipment used for general maintenance and repair, or in-house manufacture, of exempt machinery and equipment. - Sales of machinery to operate other equipment in a computerassisted design (CAD) or computer-assisted manufacturing (CAM) system. - 11.
-Sales of repair and replacement parts, fuels, equipment, and supplies used in manufacturing processes bought by a business certified by the Department of Commerce and Economic Opportunity and located in an enterprise zone. - 12.
-Sales of personal property by nonprofit organizations organized to benefit people over 65. - 13.
-Sales to nonprofit arts or cultural organizations, including music and dramatic arts organizations, symphony orchestras and theatrical groups, local arts councils, visual arts organizations, and media arts organizations. - 14.
-Sales of aviation fuel for flights beginning or ending outside the U.S. - 15.
-Sales of flowers by wire outside Illinois for delivery by Illinois florists. - 16.
-Sales of tangible personal property to a railroad, transported out of Illinois for use elsewhere. - 17.
-Purchases of personal property by a lessor if leased to a governmental body (with an active tax exemption number) for at least 1 year.
+Sales of jet fuel used in operating high-impact service facilities in enterprise zones where mail, freight, cargo, or other parcels are sorted, handled, and redistributed (until January 2008). - 7.
+Sales of aviation fuel for flights beginning or ending outside the U.S. - 8.
+Sales of petroleum products if federal law prohibits the seller from charging tax. - 9.
+Sales of personal property to a nonprofit Illinois county fair association for fair use. - 10.
+Sales of personal property by a teacher-sponsored student organization affiliated with a school. - 11.
+Sales of machinery and equipment used for general maintenance and repair, or in-house manufacture, of exempt machinery and equipment. - 12.
+Sales of machinery to operate other equipment in a computer-assisted design (CAD) or computer-assisted manufacturing (CAM) system. - 13.
+Sales of repair and replacement parts, fuels, equipment, and supplies used in manufacturing processes bought by a business certified by the Department of Commerce and Economic Opportunity and located in an enterprise zone.

-- 18. Sales of personal property for donation by a registered Illinois manufacturer or retailer to a relief organization with an active tax exemption number, for disaster relief in Illinois or a bordering state, through 2004. - 19.
+- 14. Sales of personal property by nonprofit organizations organized to benefit people over 65. - 15.
+Sales to nonprofit arts or cultural organizations, including music and dramatic arts organizations, symphony orchestras and theatrical groups, local arts councils, visual arts organizations, and media arts organizations. - 16.
+Sales of flowers by wire outside Illinois for delivery by Illinois florists. - 17.
+Sales of tangible personal property to a railroad if transported out of Illinois for use elsewhere. - 18.
+Purchases of personal property by a lessor if leased to a governmental body (with an active tax exemption number) for at least 1 year. - 19.
 Sales of personal property used to make repairs to public infrastructure within 6 months after a state or federal disaster in Illinois or a bordering state, through 2004. - 20.
 Personal property sold at school fundraising events sponsored by volunteer entities that are recognized by a school district. - 21.
 Sales of property to be used for repair or rebuilding of aircraft at a maintenance facility operated by an interstate carrier, in a county of 150,000 to 200,000 that contained 3 enterprise zones at the end of 1990, if other criteria are met.